holoviz/datashader/README.md

     pip install datashader

 For the best performance, we recommend using conda so that you are sure to get numerical libraries optimized for your platform.
-The lastest releases are avalailable on the pyviz channel `conda install -c pyviz datashader` and the latest pre-release versions are avalailable on the dev-labelled channel `conda install -c pyviz/label/dev datashader`.
+The latest releases are avalailable on the pyviz channel `conda install -c pyviz datashader` and the latest pre-release versions are avalailable on the dev-labelled channel `conda install -c pyviz/label/dev datashader`.